schoero/swissqrbill/doc/api.md

 Adds the QR Bill to the bottom of the current page if there is enough space, otherwise it will be added as a standalone A6/5 page.
 > **Note:** This function is automatically called when the option autoGenerate is set to true.

-### mmToPoints(mm)
- - mm - `number` containg the millimeters you want to convert to points.
- Converts milimeters to points.
-This method can be used to simplify positioning while you create your own layout using PDFKit.
- Returns a `number` containing the converted millimeters in points.

 ### addTable(table)
  - table - `object` containing the table information.